adarnimrod/resume/resume.rst

 - Programming since 1996 in multiple languages, including: Python, C, C++, Scheme, Pascal, Perl and Assembly (mostly C and Python).

-- Had a homelab since 2001.
-Started with NT4, then W2K with AD.
+- Proud homelab owner since 2001 (started with Windows NT4).
+  Today using OpenBSD as router, proxy and load-balancer and Linux containers for email, web, domain, package repository, LDAP, etc. Redundant services in Amazon's AWS.

+- Experienced with multiple virtualization and cloud providers.

 - Using Linux/Unix since 2004, exclusively since 2007.